Call for Proposals

 -An artistic statement that also details your vision for the work.

--Recordings of two works: one that represents your best work to date, and another that showcases your writing for brass in some way*.
+-Recordings of two works: one that represents your best work to date, and another that showcases your writing for brass and electronics in some way*.
 Accompanying scores are not required but are recommended.

 -Any additional information that you feel would be relevant to your submission

-Composers' works must be written for 2 Trumpets, 2 Trombones (Tenor/Tenor or Tenor/Bass), French Horn, and Tuba.
-Proposals that include this instrumentation in addition to other instruments will also be considered, although it would limit performance possibilities.
+Composers' works must be written for 2 Trumpets, 2 Trombones (Tenor/Tenor or Tenor/Bass), French Horn, Tuba, and Electronic element.

 Please submit two work samples, including score and/or recording.
 Please use a streaming service like SoundCloud or YouTube, or links to file sharing sites like Dropbox.